8 Amazing Fake Wood Flooring Options for 2023 | FlooringStores

 Cork flooring actually comes from cork trees… but here’s the crazy thing—you don’t have to cut the tree down to harvest it.

-Instead, cork is harvested from the bark of cork oaks, and some of the best cork flooring is created from remnants of bark that was actually harvested to make wine corks.
+Instead, cork is harvested from the bark of cork oaks, and some of the premium cork flooring is created from remnants of bark that was actually harvested to make wine corks.
 So there’s very, very little waste.

 Won’t cork flooring just fall apart?